 My work brings together painting, drawing, collage, and photography.
 I do not see one superior to another.
 All have the potential to capture an image and a meaningful composition within a frame.
 I am constantly taking pictures with my 35mm film camera to capture moments that interest me.
 My photographs help me take in the physical world around me and organize my ideas for paintings.

-In a time of constant artificial stimulation, I find it increasingly important to shine a light on the subtleties found in our natural surroundings.
+In a time of constant artificial stimulation, I find it increasingly important to shine a light on the subtle beauty found in the natural world.
 The moment is constantly evolving, so I hold onto the present with a curious eye and a playful hand.
-Through the process I form a personal connection with the natural world around me, and tap into a deeper understanding of myself.
+Through the process I form a personal connection to my surroundings, and tap into a deeper understanding of myself.